Caoimhinv/pands-project2021/README.md

 ### 1.2
 *Note: the program writes a summation of all of the following findings to the text file <outputted_iris_data_textfile.txt>, a copy of which is inclued in this repositry.*

 I was then able to start some initial parsing of the data.
 I found the **.size()** and **.shape()** of the data, followed then by the column names (**.columns()**). **.isnull()** tells me there are no missing values in the dataset.
-I then printed out the first and last 5 lines of the data set using the **.head()** and **.tail()** tools, plus a random/sample 5 rows using the **.sample()** tool.
+I then printed out the first and last 6 lines of the data set using the **.head()** and **.tail()** tools, plus a random/sample 6 rows using the **.sample()** tool.
 We can see that there are 750 entries divided into 150 rows and 5 columns.
 The columns are titled 'sepal_length', 'sepal_width', 'petal_length', 'petal_width', and 'species'.
-The printout of the first 5 rows shows that they are all the same species - 'setosa' - and that all the values are 5.1 and less, with the sepal being considerably bigger than the petal.
-The last 5 rows are all of the 'virginica' species, with the dimensions being quite different but less of a variance between sepal and petal size.
-The sample 5 rows printed out show a 3rd species, versicolor, and also display a siginificant range in values in the petal dimensions. **.value_counts()** tells me that the 150 rows are divided evenly between these 3 species.
+The printout of the first 6 rows shows that they are all the same species - 'setosa' - and that all the values are 5.1cm and less, with the sepal being considerably bigger than the petal.
+The last 6 rows are all of the 'virginica' species, with the dimensions being quite different but less of a variance between sepal and petal size.
+The sample 6 rows printed out show a 3rd species, versicolor, and also display a siginificant range in values in the petal dimensions. **.value_counts()** tells me that the 150 rows are divided evenly between these 3 species.

 ### 1.3
 I used the **.describe()** method to delve a bit deeper into the data.
 This produced a lot of useful information such as the maximum and minimum values, the mean, and the standard deviation.
 We can quickly see that what was suggested above in relation to the petal dimensions is very much in evidence with quite a significant range between the lowest and highest petal length (1.0 - 6.9) and a standard deviation of 1.76.

+I then looked at correlation in the dataset with the **.corr()** tool.
+This reveals stong correlation between petal width and length, but considerably less between sepal length and width.
+Interestingly there is also a strong correlation between sepal length and both petal length and width.

-To dig further we needed to apply the same method to each variety in isolation.
+To dig further we needed to look at each species in isolation.
 I did this first with **.groupby()** but that produced 32 columns which weren't that easy to read!
-The following command ran on each species worked better:
+The following worked better:

     iris.loc[iris['species'] == "setosa"].describe()

 The first major point to emerge is that the setosa species has a much lower mean petal length and width than the other 2 varieties.
 The virginica has the highest mean petal length but surprisingly the setosa has the highest mean petal width.
 The standard deviations are all much lower suggesting much less variance when each species is taken in isolation.

-I then looked at correlation in the dataset with the **.corr()** tool.
-This reveals stong correlation between petal width and length, but considerably less between sepal length and width.
-Interestingly there is also a strong correlation between sepal length and both petal length and width.

-Next, I created a **.copy()** of the iris dataset **iris2** so I could don some perform some further calculations on it without affecting the rest of the subsequent code.
+Next, I created a **.copy()** of the iris dataset **iris2** so I could perform some further calculations on it without affecting the rest of the subsequent code.
 I decided to add all of the attributes on each row and create a new column entitled **totals**.
 I also created a column for the **mean** of each row.
 A version of this new dataset is saved as a csv file entitled **iris_data_sets_with_totals.csv** in the repositry.
 I then isolated each species and printed the **head** of each with the new columns, and then calculated the mean and standard deviation for the **totals** column.
 I could have used **describe()** again but I'm not sure how much useful extra information that would produce.
 We can clearly see a distinction here with the setosa species appearing considerably smaller, with a relatively low standard deviation.
 The others are a little closer in dimension with a higher SD.

 All of the above calculations, along with some formatting, were saved as variables and then printed to the file <outputted_iris_data_textfile.txt> using the **writeslines()** method.
 This file can be viewed in the repositry.

 ## part 2 - visualisation

 Visualising data can make it much easier to interpret and present, so I put a lot of energy into this aspect of the project.
-The libraries **matplotlib.pyplot** and its relative **seaborn** contain many powerful and highly effective analysis and visualisation tools, so I endeavoured to get the most of them that I could.
+The libraries **matplotlib.pyplot**, and its relative **seaborn**, contain many powerful and highly effective analysis and visualisation tools, so I endeavoured to get the most of them that I could.
 I've set a global colour theme and grid style (**.set_style()**) for all of the visualisations to give a bit of consistency.
 I spent a lot of time formatting a lot of the stylitic elements including the various font sizes and styles; the legends; marker sizes and styles; linestyles and sizes, etc. This was both to make everything more aesthetically pleasing and also to make the information clearer and easier to interpret and understand.
+All of the plots are created in functions for ease of recalling in the second part of this program, and are saved to the folder **Images** in this repositry.

 ### 2.1
 - **heatmap**